Kali98/note_manager/README.md

 # What is required for running the project
 Python3 along with the Django framework and PGAdmin for managing the PostgreSQL database.
 All of the other unmentioned requirements are listed within 'requirements.txt'.
-To install; navigate to the directory where the project was cloned and proceed to activate a virtual environment and install the requirements using command below:
+To install; navigate to the directory where the project will be cloned/installed, create and activate an environment, clone the project and then enter the command below to install all requirements
 ```
 pip install -r requirements.txt
 ```